curityio/account-linking-recipes/doc/1-default-behavior.md

 ![OAuth Tools Introspection](../images/1-default-behavior/oauth-tools-introspection.png)

+The initial access token, once introspected, will contain fields such as these.
-The access token continues to use a PPairwise Pseudonymous Identifier (PPID) for the subject claim.\
+The access token uses a Pairwise Pseudonymous Identifier (PPID) for the subject claim.
-This has the same data shape as tokens
+This ID is a stable yet private identity that will be presented to your APIs:

 ```json
 {